Buxcoin (BUX) Price Hits $0.0015

 - Jack Token (JACK) traded 0.3% higher against the dollar and now trades at $0.52 or 0.00001209 BTC.

-It is usually not possible to purchase alternative cryptocurrencies such as Buxcoin directly using US dollars.
-Investors seeking to trade Buxcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Buxcoin using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Buxcoin directly using US dollars.
+Investors seeking to acquire Buxcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Buxcoin using one of the aforementioned exchanges.

 Receive News & Updates for Buxcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Buxcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.